 SigWorks is Signature Theatre’s program dedicated to developing the future of theater works and artists.
-Officially launched in 2015 with SigWorks: Monday Night Play Reading Series at Ali’s Bar, the program now includes SigWorks: Musical Theater Lab, SigWorks: Musical Theater Director Workshop, SigWorks: The Heidi Thomas Writers Initiative, SigWorks: In the Schools and SigWorks: Dance Technique for Performers.
+Officially launched in 2015 with SigWorks: Monday Night New Play Readings, the program now includes SigWorks: Signature Theatre/Yale Composer Partnership, SigWorks: Musical Theater Lab, SigWorks: Musical Theater Director Workshop, SigWorks: The Heidi Thomas Writers Initiative, SigWorks: In the Schools and SigWorks: Dance Technique for Performers.
 The ever-growing umbrella of SigWorks programs demonstrates Signature’s ongoing commitment to initiatives which nurture writers, composers, performers, directors and productions.

 Read about our programs below.